-Weak 32.5 Support the development and work of regional human rights and other preventive capacities 32.5 Dealing with past atrocity crimes 32.5 Encourage and assist States to fulfil their R2P in situations of emerging or on-going crisis, such as good offices and preventive diplomacy 30 Support the Kigali Principles 30 Strengthen regional and inter- national networks for atrocity crime prevention 25 Support atrocity prevention through development and assistance partnerships Very Weak 10 Protect individuals and groups fleeing atrocity crimes and their risk, in accordance with International Refugee Law 8.5 Incorporate atrocity crime risks and dynamics into conflict analysis and/or development partnerships 0.5 Establish domestic mechanisms to hold the government accountable for upholding its responsibility to protect 0 Conduct a national assessment of risk and resilience
+Weak 33.3 Appoint national R2P Focal Point

+32.1 Strengthen regional and international networks for

+atrocity crime prevention

+29.8 Support the development

+and work of regional human

+rights and other preventive

+capacities

+29.8 Encourage and assist States

+to fulfil their R2P in

+situations of emerging or

+ongoing crisis, such as good

+offices and preventive

+diplomacy

+27.4 Support atrocity prevention

+through development and

+assistance partnerships

+23.8 Protect individuals and

+groups fleeing atrocity

+crimes and their risk, in

+accordance with

+International Refugee Law

+20.2 Support the Kigali Principles

+Very Weak 15.5 Incorporate atrocity crime

+risks and dynamics into

+conflict analysis and/or

+development partnerships

+3.6 Establish domestic

+mechanisms to hold the

+government accountable for

+upholding its responsibility

+to protect

+1.2 Conduct a national

+assessment of risk and

+resilience

 It is not surprising that the weakest areas include implementation of some of the UN Secretary-General's specific recommendations for atrocity prevention.
 The Asia Pacific region is not unique in that regard.
-Few, if any, states anywhere in the world have conducted a national assessment of risk and resilience or established domestic mechanisms to hold the government accountable.
-Only a tiny handful of governments have begun to incorporate atrocity crime risks into development partnerships and Asia Pacific governments including Australia and Cambodia are among them.
-The utility of these recommendations should be re-evaluated in light of the very low compliance levels, as atrocity prevention might be better served by focusing resources on areas where positive traction is more likely.
+Few, if any, states anywhere in the world have conducted a national assessment of risk and resilience or established domestic mechanisms for accountability.

+Only a tiny handful of governments have begun to incorporate atrocity crime risks into development partnerships and only two Asia Pacific countries (Australia and Cambodia) are among them.
+The utility of these recommendations should be reevaluated in light of the very low compliance levels, as atrocity prevention might be better served by focusing resources on areas where positive traction is more likely.
 Moreover, there is no obvious correlation between the adoption of these measures and improved performance in atrocity prevention.

 That said, it is important to note that some specific R2P related recommendations have been more broadly implemented.
-For example, nearly onethird of the states assessed here have appointed a National R2P Focal Point and others are actively considering doing so.
-Most have criminalised incitement to commit atrocity crimes to some extent and most succeed in preventing their nationals commiting atrocities overseas.
-One indicator - support for the Kigali Principles - is an outlier.
+For example, nearly one third of the States assessed here have appointed a national R2P Focal Point and others are actively considering doing so.
+Most have criminalised incitement to commit atrocity crimes to some extent and most succeed in preventing their nationals committing atrocities overseas.
+One indicator support for the Kigali Principles - is an outlier.
 Whilst only a small number of the region's governments have explicitly endorsed the Principles, a larger number have issued or supported statements referencing them positively, suggesting that the level of support for the protection of civilians in peacekeeping may be higher than the level of formal endorsements of the Kigali Principles suggest.

-Beyond this, the assessment identified three areas where urgent work is needed to close the gap between the region's commitment to R2P and its practical experience:
+Beyond this, the assessment identified three areas where urgent work is needed to close the gap between the region's commitment to R2P and its practical experience.